 Our Vue/Nuxt starter theme is a great example of this; front-end developers can leverage our automatic data-loaders to get the objects they need without a single SQL statement or API call.
 Nacelle, as a hosted backend service, handles all of the backend infrastructure requirements on your behalf.

 Our Vue/Nuxt starter theme also includes several pre-built yet customizable components out-of-the-box.
 This includes a fast slide-out cart system that updates instantly, a modular homepage, a useful PLP template and PDP template, and a blog system that lets you add a product to your cart right from within an article or post.

-It also includes a number of helpers like an image component which automatically optimizes your photos for high performance, an intelligent pre-fetcher component, and a lazy loader component.
+It also includes a number of helpers like an image component that automatically optimizes your photos for high performance, an intelligent pre-fetcher component, and a lazy loader component.

 Nacelle is compatible with over 30 of the most popular eCommerce technologies and easily integrates with new systems through APIs to keep up with evolving needs.

 Backend integrations require minimal, if any work, since Shopify is still your backend system and checkout system.
 This means tax, fulfillment, return apps and shipping apps still work without lifting a finger.